aetperf/aetperf.github.io/_posts/2022-10-03-Query-Parquet-files-with-DuckDB-and-Tableau-Hyper-engines.md

 ### Validation

-We did not check the results for this query for the `osm-eur` graph, since the execution did not complete with DuckDB on my laptop.
-It was checked far all the other networks though.
+We did not check the results for this query for the `osm-eur` graph, since the execution did not complete with DuckDB (It was checked far all the other networks though).

 ### Elapsed time